gedcom7code/xto7/g7-vs-gx.md

 GX names have a level of distinction that G7 lacks.
 Each gx:Name may have multiple gx:NameForm, allowing a distinction between unrelated names of a person (like "Augusta Ada Byron" and "Ada Lovelace") and different forms of the same name (like "Augusta Ada King, Countess of Lovelace" and "Ada Lovelace").
 G7 has no similar distinction; names and name forms are both stored in g7:INDI-NAME with no way to indicate whether two g7:INDI-NAMEs represent forms of the same name or distinct names.

-# ALIA
+# ALIA and EvidenceReference

 G7 has a structure g7:ALIA that allows asserting that two g7:record-INDI represent the same historical person.
 This structure is problematic even within the G7 ecosystem, with some applications using it extensively and others having no support for it at all.

-GX has no similar structure.
+GX has an gx:EvidenceReference which correpsonds one use of g7:ALIA: assembling an aggregate conclusion out of a tree of personas.
+Because of the spotty support for g7:ALIA in G7 tooling and the way different tools use g7:ALIA for different purposes, I've chosen not to impore gx:EvidenceReference to G7 at all.
+A G7 to GX converter would need to be cautious in confirming that g7:ALIA are used in a gx:EvidenceReference-compatible way (for example, without cycles) before convering g7:ALIA to gx:EvidenceReference.

+# Attribution

+GX allows gx:Attribution in many places.
+G7 allows g7:SUBM and g7:CHAN much more sparsely, and with less scope for storing information about the change.

+# Events and Facts

+GX has a much richer set of event and fact types than G7 does event and attribute types.

+G7 has more ability to refine event and attribute with attribute payloads, `g7:TYPE`, and the generic `g7:EVEN` and `g7:TYPE` structures.